marcorosso768/marcorosso768.github.io/_pages/en/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my personal website—glad you made it here of your own free will (or maybe you clicked by mistake; it happens to the best of us).
+Welcome to my personal website — glad you made it here of your own free will (or maybe you clicked by mistake; it happens to the best of us).

-I am a <b style="color: $white-color;">fifth-year PhD candidate in Economics</b> at the University of Bologna.
+I am a <b style="color: $white-color;">PhD candidate in Economics</b> at the University of Bologna, and I will defend my thesis, <i>"Essays in Political Economy and Crime Economics"</i>, on January 28, 2026.

 My <b style="color: $white-color;">research</b> focuses on
 <b style="color: $white-color;">Political Economy</b>,